 Section 6000.130 Authority Regarding Passenger Safety

-a) The owner or operator of an amusement ride or amusement attraction may remove from or deny entry to a person to an amusement ride or amusement attraction if, in the owner's or operator's opinion, the entry or conduct may jeopardize the safety of such person or the safety of any other person.
+a) The owner or operator of an amusement ride or amusement attraction may remove a person from, or deny a person entry to, an amusement ride or amusement attraction if, in the owner's or operator's opinion, the entry or conduct may jeopardize the safety of that person or the safety of any other person.
 (Section 2-19 of the Act)

 b) Any amusement ride or amusement attraction that is subject to guardian, height or weight requirement established by manufacturer, manager or attendant shall have that restriction in plain view at the entrance to the amusement ride or amusement attraction.
 The restriction may not be waived.